Fredrik-Reinholdsen/Promisqs/README.md

 # Promisqs
-Promisqs (pronounced _promiscuous_) provides a generic multi-producer, multi-consumer (MPMC) shared memory queue implementation in Rust.
+Promisqs (pronounced _promiscuous_) provides a generic multi-producer, multi-consumer (MPMC), lock-free shared memory queue implementation in Rust.

 Promisqs queues are useful for ultra low-latency and high throughput inter-process communication (IPC).
 The latency depends on your CPU and the element size, but for small element sizes (<10 kB),